Carreau/scipy_proceedings/papers/bussonnier/papyri.rst

 Objectives of the project
 -------------------------

-We now layout the objectives of the Papyri documentation framework.
+We now layout the objectives of the *Papyri* documentation framework.
-Let us emphasize that the project is in no way intended to replace or cover many features included in well-established documentation tools such as Sphinx or Jupyter-book.
+Let us emphasize that the project is in no way intended to replace or cover many features included in well-established documentation tools such as *Sphinx* or Jupyter-book.
 Those projects are extremely flexible and meet the needs of their users.
-The Papyri project addresses specific documentation challenges (mentioned above), we present below what is (and what is not) the scope of work.
+The *Papyri* project addresses specific documentation challenges (mentioned above), we present below what is (and what is not) the scope of work.

 **Goal (a): design a non-generic (non fully customisable) website builder.**
-When authors want or need complete control of the output and wide personalisation options, or branding, then Papyri is not likely the project to look at.
+When authors want or need complete control of the output and wide personalisation options, or branding, then *Papyri* is not likely the project to look at.
 That is to say single-project websites where appearance, layout, domain need to be controlled by the author is not part of the objectives.

 **Goal (b): create a uniform documentation structure and syntax.**
-The Papyri project prescribes stricter requirements in terms of format and structure compared to other tools such as Docutils and Sphinx.
+The *Papyri* project prescribes stricter requirements in terms of format and structure compared to other tools such as Docutils and *Sphinx*.
 When possible, the documentation follows the Diátaxis Framework [DT]_.
 This provides a uniform documentation setup and syntax, simplifying contributions to the project and easing error catching at compile time.
 Such strict environment is qualitatively supported by a number of documentation fixes done upstream during the development stage of the project [#]_.
-Since Papyri is not fully customisable, users who are already using documentation tools such as Sphinx, mkdocs [mkdocs]_ and others should expect their project to require minor modifications to work with Papyri.
+Since *Papyri* is not fully customisable, users who are already using documentation tools such as *Sphinx*, mkdocs [mkdocs]_ and others should expect their project to require minor modifications to work with *Papyri*.

 .. [#] Tests have been performed on `NumPy <https://github.com/numpy/numpy/pulls?q=is%3Apr+is%3Aclosed+author%3ACarreau>`_, `SciPy <https://github.com/scipy/scipy/pulls?q=is%3Apr+is%3Aclosed+author%3ACarreau>`_.